What is the FUTA Credit Reduction?

 For example, an employer in a state with a credit reduction of 2.1% would compute its FUTA tax by reducing the 6.0% FUTA tax rate by a FUTA credit of only 3.3% (the standard 5.4% credit minus the 2.1% credit reduction) for an effective FUTA tax rate of 2.7% for the year.

 Credit Reduction By State

-As of November 10, 2017, California had a remaining balance and therefore is subject to a higher rate.
+As of November 10, 2018, only the Virgin Islands had a remaining balance and therefore is subject to a higher rate.
 The previous 5 years can be seen below.
 More information on the FUTA Credit Reduction can be found on the 940 Schedule A or the IRS Website.

 *OnPay does not file or pay taxes for the Virgin Islands.